Medamine-Bahassou/sutor/README.md

-# Sutor - Your AI-Powered Chat and PDF Assistant
+# Sutor - Your AI-Powered LaTeX Generator

-Sutor is a full-stack web application that combines a powerful AI chat interface with PDF processing capabilities.
-It allows users to interact with an AI model, upload PDF documents, and have the content of the PDF be part of the conversation.
+Sutor is a full-stack web application that allows you to chat with an AI to generate LaTeX code, visualize the generated LaTeX as a PDF, and seamlessly edit it with Overleaf.
+It also includes powerful PDF processing capabilities.

 ![](./screenshots/demo.png)

 ## Features

 - **AI Chat:** A clean and intuitive chat interface for interacting with a large language model.
+- **AI-Powered LaTeX Generation:** Interact with an AI model to generate LaTeX code based on your conversations and requirements.
+- **LaTeX Visualization:** Instantly render generated LaTeX code into a viewable PDF within the application.
+- **Overleaf Integration:** Seamlessly open and edit your generated LaTeX projects directly in Overleaf for advanced editing and collaboration.
-- **PDF Processing:** Upload PDF files to be converted into markdown format.
+- **PDF Processing:** Upload PDF files to be converted into markdown format, allowing the AI to incorporate their content into conversations.
-- **Contextual Conversations:** The content of the uploaded PDF is seamlessly integrated into the chat, allowing the AI to answer questions and discuss the document's contents.
+- **Contextual Conversations:** The content of uploaded PDFs is integrated into the chat, enabling the AI to answer questions and discuss document contents.
-- **LaTeX Rendering:** The application can render LaTeX code into a viewable PDF and allows for editing in Overleaf.

 ## Tech Stack